RiceC-at-MasonHS/SB29-guard/CUSTOMIZING.md

 Cons: Requires Go toolchain and rebuild per change.

 ### 2. Patch CSS Only (Minimal Code Change)
-Edit `internal/server/templates/style.css` directly, then rebuild.
-All pages will pick up the change because the file is embedded.
+Edit the `defaultCSS` string in `internal/server/server.go`, then rebuild.
+All pages will pick up the change because CSS is embedded inline.

 ### 3. External Template Override (Runtime Flag)
 Use a runtime flag to load templates from disk instead of the embedded defaults: